vishaljaiswal14/HarvestIQ/docs/ARCHITECTURE.md

     Fetch-->>UI: Fire "outbox-updated" event, UI shifts to permanent IDs
 ```

-### Relationship Reconciliation
+### How We Reconcile IDs (Relationship Reconciliation)
-When mutating resources (like creating a Farm, Plot, and Crop Cycle) offline, the client generates temporary random IDs (e.g. `plot-1718000-xyz`).
-The outbox stores these.
-Upon going online, the backend receives this queue.
-It writes records to MongoDB, which issues permanent `ObjectId` values (e.g. `607c...`).
+When a farmer creates a Farm, Plot, or Crop Cycle offline, the client generates temporary IDs (like `plot-1718000-xyz`) and saves them in the outbox.
+When the phone goes back online, the frontend sends the outbox queue to the backend.
+The backend inserts the records into MongoDB, which generates permanent `ObjectId` keys.
-The frontend `syncOutbox` service receives the mapping of `client_id` -> `server_id` and updates local IndexedDB keys to match the new ObjectIDs, preventing duplication during subsequent synchronization steps.
+Our frontend `syncOutbox` service receives this ID mapping map (`client_id` -> `server_id`) and updates local IndexedDB keys, so subsequent syncs or references don't result in duplicate entries.

 ---